burcakotlu/GLANET/docs/source/tutorial.rst

 7)	**Enrichment**: (Optional)

 	* *Perform Enrichment*
-		-  Check *Perform Enrichment* check box if you want to achieve Enrichment Analysis.
+		-  Choose *Perform Enrichment* or *Perform Enrichment without Annotation* from the related combo box if you want to achieve Enrichment Analysis.
 		   GLANET will accomplish Enrichment Analysis for the element types checked in Annotation Options.
+		   When you choose *Perform Enrichment without Annotation*, GLANET will not do any Annotation analysis for the given input but only Enrichment analysis for them.

 		-  Perform Enrichment With Z-Scores (Default)
 		-  Perform Enrichment Without Z-Scores